 Soil pH Testing Tips

-If you test your soil using kitchen ingredients and neither test produces much of an effect, your soil is probably in the neutral range.
+If you test your soil using vinegar and baking soda and neither test produces much of an effect, your soil is probably in the neutral range.
 No further testing is needed.

-If you have a small garden, you can mix soil from three or four different samples for the kitchen test.
-But, if you have a large garden, it is better to test several samples separately.
+You can mix soil from several different samples of a small garden for the vinegar-baking soda test.
+However, if you have a large garden, it is better to test several samples separately.

 If it's difficult to successfully grow anything in your garden beds or your lawn is not thriving, it's best to send a soil sample to a professional soil testing lab to obtain a complete soil analysis.
 Based on the test results, the experts will make specific recommendations for soil amendments.